 Organ Specification download.

+The organ screen designed by Gilbert Scott in 1885 was made by local craftsman James Elwell.
+The organ case was designed by Arthur Hill and erected in 1916.
 Notable organists have been Matthias Hawdon – the first organist to be appointed, Arthur Henry Mann – later appointed to King’s College, Cambridge, John Camidge (for 57 years), and H.K.
 Andrews – an eminent composer and later organist of New College, Oxford.

-2013 Organ Recitals
+2016 Organ Recitals

-Recitals begin at 6.00pm.
+Recitals begin at 18.00 (except April 16)

-Tickets £6 at the door, under 18s free
+Tickets £6 at the door